Skip to Content

 Shark Reef Aquarium: Found at Mandalay Bay, the Shark Reef Aquarium features over 200 varieties of sea life including sharks.

-The aquarium gives you the opportunity to “Walk the seafloor” in glass tunnels, touch real sea life, and see more sharks than you can count.
+The aquarium allows you to “Walk the seafloor” in glass tunnels, touch real sea life, and see more sharks than you can count.

 The Longer of two glass tunnels that are underwater at the Aquarium.